ZaharX97/CSGOdemoPythonParser/README.md

 * any time the function *_sub_event* is called

 You can also add the function anywhere in code to create another event

+### Entities:

+Every entity has some properties of its own and some other properties stored in another entitiy called *CCSPlayerResource*
+Entities class has a function to [find properties by name](https://github.com/ZaharX97/CSGOdemoPythonParser/blob/master/structures.py#L202) since, for example, the kills for player1 are stored in *CCSPlayerResource* entity > *m_iKills* table > *001* key
+You can call *entity.find("kill")* and get a dictioary of all keys that have *kill* in their name